Luna Moore is 17.

 The program is part of a constellation the United Way supports.
 Its annual fundraising campaign kicked off in mid-September with a goal of $20.5 million — $500,000 more than last year.

-Donations will see it help more than 11,000 Winnipeggers through its Three Years for a Better Winnipeg plan.
+Donations will see it help more than 11,000 Winnipeggers through its Community Plan for a Better Winnipeg.
 The plan includes 1,800 more children with mentors, 4,000 more connected with mental-health supports as well as job skills and money-management training for another 2,800 adults.

 People who have seen Luna perform have said the talent packed in those vocal chords is awesome.

 Mother Allison Moore credits the summer band camp for seeding a lot of Luna’s current sense of confidence.
-And she recalls how she felt when her mother discovered the existence of the program and brought it to her attention.
+And they recalls how they felt when their mother discovered the existence of the program and brought it to their attention.